bezda-team/rhp/README.md

  to have more changes occur in less time.
  - Allow elements to respond to changes with CSS transitions and animations.
  - Core components should have self-contained state handling and context
-    - Components nested inside Core components should respond to changes in parent Core component state variables that impact itself and ignore all others.
+    - Components nested inside Core components should respond to changes in only the variables (of its parent Core component state) that impact itself and ignore all others.

 ## Developer notes:
 This project is currently in development.
 Core components and utilities are in flux.